Richard Watts Charities: Apprenticeships and educational work

-The pupil teacher system was closed down by the Education Act of 1902 and the money allocated for it was allowed to accumulate to be used for other educational purposes.
+The pupil teacher system was closed down by the Education Act 1902 and the money allocated for it was allowed to accumulate to be used for other educational purposes.
 In 1922, some of the money was used to fund special scholarships at the two schools which had been started by the schools themselves in 1917.
 In 1930, three-year scholarships were provided for pupils at the Rochester Junior Technical School (three boys) and Fort Pitt Junior Technical School for Girls (three girls).
 The trustees had discretion in awarding grants.
 Where all exhibitions were filled, it was possible for the trustees to fund a child as a fee-paying pupil at the charity's expense.

-The 1944 Education Act made many previously fee-paying schools into free state schools.
+The Education Act 1944 made many previously fee-paying schools into free state schools.
 Both of the Rochester grammar schools followed this route and as a consequence the exhibitions ceased.
-The trustees were able under the 1947 Act to resume payments of £100 per annum to each school to be used for the encouragement of Music, Drama and the Arts, though the detailed application now lay with the school governors, not the trustees.
+The trustees were able under the 1947 act to resume payments of £100 per annum to each school to be used for the encouragement of Music, Drama and the Arts, though the detailed application now lay with the school governors, not the trustees.
 The charity has made a number of grants to assist pupils at the King's School, Rochester, an independent school founded in 604 to provide choristers for the cathedral, though now with a much wider pupilship.
 Grants have also been made to enable Mathematics School boys and Grammar School girls to sail with the Sail Training Association (now called the Tall Ships Youth Trust).
 Grants have also been made to the Scouts.